hoko/hoko-docs/_posts/2015-04-08-benefits_coupons-android.md

                 // Get coupon discount from the metadata double couponDiscount = metadata.optDouble("value");

-                // We assume that if we can retrieve the coupon name
-                // from the deep link's metadata, there's a real
-                // coupon available
                 if (couponName != null) {
                     System.out.println(
                         "Successfully redeemed the coupon '"